 Brazilian Rosewood (Dalbergia Nigra) was listed in 1991 to the CITES Appendix I – the most strict category of protection there is – and guitars with Brazilian Rosewood parts always require certification.
 We have a small stock of legal and CITES certified pre-convention Brazilian Rosewood available, and occasionally we’ve used it in our guitars in the past, too.
 If your Ruokangas guitar has a part or parts made of Brazilian Rosewood, you always receive the CITES certificate from us (or your Ruokangas dealer) with the guitar automatically.
 Keep the certificate safe.
 If the paperwork gets lost, we can not necessarily provide you a replacement.
 However, if your Ruokangas guitar warranty card says ‘Brazilian Rosewood Fretboard’ but there is no CITES certificate included, feel free to contact us for assistance.
 We’ll do our best to help you out.

 Spanish Cedar (Cedrela Odorata) is listed in the CITES Appendix III.
 This means that only the lumber needs to be licensed, when it is exported from the country of origin.
-So it’s basically our tonewood suppliers’ challenge, not ours, and definitely not yours.
+So it’s basically our tonewood suppliers’ headache, not ours, and definitely not yours.
 For finished products no certification or registration is needed, or even available.
 This means that no CITES certification is required nor available to your Ruokangas guitar made of Spanish Cedar.

 What will the future bring?
 Well, none of us has the crystal ball.
 I advice you to keep the documentation safe, that shows when your Ruokangas guitar was made.
 For example – now as the East Indian Rosewood was added to CITES (in January 2017) – in case you would decide to sell your pre-convention era guitar, and you happen to find a buyer from another continent – then you need to apply for a CITES export license.
 Now it helps you to have the documents (invoice/receipt, warranty card and/or certificate of authenticity) at hand.
 If you do not have any of such documentation saved, however, feel free to contact us for assistance.